TouK/nussknacker/docs/integration/DataTypingAndSchemasHandling.md

 types of data like JSON, Binary, and DB data.
 In each case format of these data is described in a different way:

 * Request-response inputs and outputs are described by JSON Schema, stored in Nussknacker scenario's properties
-* Source [kafka](https://kafka.apache.org/) with JSON data is described by JSON Schema, stored in the schema registry
+* Source [Kafka](https://kafka.apache.org/) with JSON data is described by JSON Schema, stored in the schema registry
-* Source [kafka](https://kafka.apache.org/) with binary data is described by Avro Schema, stored in the schema registry
+* Source [Kafka](https://kafka.apache.org/) with binary data is described by Avro schema, stored in the schema registry
-* [OpenAPI](https://swagger.io/specification/) enricher uses JSON data described by OpenAPI Schema
+* [OpenAPI](https://swagger.io/specification/) enricher uses JSON data described by OpenAPI schema
 * Database data are described by JDBC metadata, that contain column information

 ![Typing architecture](./img/typing.png)